QianRuan/histruct/README.md

 conda install -c bioconda perl-lwp-protocol-https conda install -c bioconda perl-db-file
 ```
-## Preprocessing of data, obtain HiStruct information
+## Preprocessing of data
+- obtain HiStruct information
+- obatin gold labels for extractive summarization
+- tokenize texts with the corresponding tokenizer

-Data preprocessing would take some time.
+NOTE: Data preprocessing would take some time.
 It is recommended to use the preprocessed data if you experiment with CNN/DailyMail, PubMed or arXiv. (see links in Downloads).

 ```bash
 #CNN/DailyMail####################################################################################################